c-schrade/Udacity-Navigation-Project/README.md

 ### Instructions on [Navigation.ipynb](Navigation.ipynb)-notebook

-After you instantiated the environment in the first part you can examine the state and action space in the second part.
+After you instantiated the environment in the first part you will examine the state and action space in the second.
 In the third part you can check how a random agent performs in the environment.

-By running the cells in the fourth part you can train an agent on the environment and test the intelligent agent afterwards.
+By running the cells in the fourth section you will train your own agent on the environment and test it afterwards.
-After defining the necessary classes and functions one first sets up the agent by creating an instance of the Agent-class.
-Then (by running the dqn()-function) the deep Q-learning algorithm is carried out with this agent.
+Once the necessary classes and functions are defined you will set up an agent by creating an instance of the Agent-class.
+Then (by running the dqn()-function) the deep Q-learning algorithm is carried out on this agent.

 The agent stops learning after the goal is reached (average total reward of +13 over 100 consecutive episodes).
 You can plot the performance of your agent that was achieved during training.